Care your dog received at Animal Humane Society

 What if my new dog gets sick?

 While our veterinary services staff makes every effort to assess and report the health of your new pet, Animal Humane Society is not a full-service veterinary hospital or clinic.
 Adopters should take their new pet to a veterinarian as soon as possible for an examination.
 Select local veterinarians participate in a program that offers a free examination within 14 days after the adoption date.
-And if you choose any Twin Cities metro VCA Animal Hospital for this exam, your dog will also receive complimentary treatment for select conditions (up to $250 value), if needed.
+And if you choose any Twin Cities metro VCA Animal Hospital within 5 days of adoption for this exam, your dog will also receive complimentary treatment for select conditions (up to $250 value), if needed.
 See additional details, exceptions, and participating VCA Animal Hospital locations here.